wp-plugins/mobile-client-detection-plugin/readme.txt

 so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).

-*Please be aware the this is a support plug-in than a fully featured mobile theme.*
+*Please be aware the this is a support plug-in, not a fully featured mobile theme.*

 == Installation ==